latifyildirim/DevOps_hands_on/ECR-jenkins-pipeline-to-deploy-docker-images-on-ECR-to-ECS-cluster/README.md

 aws ecs create-cluster --cluster-name to-do-app
 ```

 - Create a task definition file and name it as to-do-app.json.
-Don't forget the `<aws-account-id>` parts.
+Don't forget the `768013060882` parts.

 ```json
 {